BBQ Meatloaf Sandwiches

 5 from 1 vote

 I love putting coleslaw on my pulled pork sandwiches, so why not take that same idea and completely amp-up a hot dog?
 A grilled all-beef dog.
 Tender moist smoked pulled pork.
 Tangy Carolina coleslaw.
-These Carolina dogs were a big hit in our house.
+These Carolina hot dogs were a big hit in our house.

 Course Main